htlemos/keeplink-homeassistant/README.md

 5. Enter Username/Password (Default is `admin`/`admin`).
 6. *Optional:* Click the **Configure** (Cogwheel) icon on the integration later to change your credentials or adjust the polling Scan Interval.

+> **🎨 Note on Integration Branding:** > Custom icons and logos for this integration will automatically display in your UI if you are running **Home Assistant 2026.3.0** or newer, utilizing the new local Brands Proxy API!

 ---

 ## 🎨 Custom Dashboard layout